-If you have been following along, you know that we purchased a split level home last year as a fixer upper flip project and recently tore down the kitchen wall and added a new load bearing / support beam as we wanted an open kitchen / living room space.
+The first part of the ceiling makeover involved removing the kitchen wall and adding a new load bearing / support beam as we wanted an open kitchen and living room space.

 Here is the kitchen with the walls and ceiling removed below.

-Something to be mindful of if you are installing on a sloped ceiling, the Easy Up® Installation System is intended for ceilings with a slope of less than 10 degrees.
+Something to be mindful of if you are installing on a sloped ceiling, the Armstrong Easy Up® Installation System is intended for ceilings with a slope of less than 10 degrees.

-Items needed for this shiplap ceiling installation:
+Materials needed for this shiplap ceiling installation:

 Depending on your installation method, your tools necessary will vary (see instructions for specific method tools).

-Normally you would install drywall to the ceiling strapping but in our case, we installed the ceiling planks.
+Normally you would install drywall to the ceiling strapping but in our case, we installed the shiplap ceiling planks.